 By default the device wakes from suspend mode when the user presses the Power button.
 The device can be configured to wake when the user presses the PTT or Scan buttons on the left side of the device.

 - 1. Go to Settings.

-- 2. Touch Wake-Up Sources.
+- Touch Wake-Up Sources.

 - LEFT TRIGGER 2 PTT button.

-- REAR_BUTTON Programmable button on back of device.

 - RIGHT_TRIGGER_1 Right scan button.

-- SCAN Left scan button
+- SCAN Left scan button.

 - 3. Touch a checkbox.
 A check appears in the checkbox.

 - 4. Touch the Home button.

 Remapping a Button